Potato bread: Northern Ireland and Republic of Ireland

 On the island of Ireland, potato bread or cakes known as boxty (bacstaí) were popular, and may have been a result of the floury types of potatoes that were common in the country.

 Potato farls are one large round divided into four quadrants or square slices (usually around 0.5–1 cm in thickness) of soft potato bread, lightly powdered with flour and are common in Ulster, especially Northern Ireland.
 They are traditionally used as one of the distinguishing items of food in an Ulster fry, where they are shallow-fried on both sides for a short time and served with soda farls cooked in the same way.
 They can also be grilled and buttered, or eaten with a variety of toppings.

 Apple potato cake or "fadge" was cooked in Ireland in autumn, when cooking apples were available, and very popular in the north-east of the country.
 Freshly cooked potatoes are mixed with melted butter, salt, and flour.
 It is a potato bread wrapped, pastry-like, around a sweet filling of apples.

+Italy

+Focaccia pugliese is a variety of focaccia from the southern Italian region of Puglia.
+It is topped with tomatoes, olives, and fresh herbs, such as oregano.